ashdavies/talks/2018-11-22-rx-java-and-coroutines-a-practical-analysis/rx-java-and-coroutines-a-practical-analysis.md

 ![right](kotlin-multiplatform.png)

-^ Popularity and success contributed to by continued evolution of Kotlin
+^ As we've already heard today on Kotlin multi-platform

 ^ Kotlin 1.2 announced in November 2017 with multi-platform support